-25% Class Assignments and Participation
+- 25% Class Assignments and Participation

-15% Homework
+- 15% Homework

-30% Labs and Projects
+- 30% Labs and Projects

-30% Exams and Quizzes
+- 30% Exams and Quizzes

 - Any work resulting from a legal absence must be made up.
 The student is responsible for obtaining missed assignments and completing them. - Notebooks will be kept neat and orderly.
 Notebooks may occasionally be used on tests and quizzes. - Culinary students are expected to participate in class.
 This will result in grades that are appropriately aligned with behavior.
 Culinary students are role models for the school.
 The whole student body, as well as the community, sees culinary students' actions and behaviors.
-Students are expected to: - Follow school rules at all times. - Come to class on time and prepared with the appropriate materials. - o Be respectful of everyone in the classroom environment. - Clean up individual workstations. - o Report all accidents to the instructor.
+Students are expected to: - Follow school rules at all times. - Come to class on time and prepared with the appropriate materials. - Be respectful of everyone in the classroom environment. - Clean up individual workstations. - Report all accidents to the instructor.

+Culinary Arts 100 9 th Grade

+1 2 3 4

-Quarter Units of Study 1 Introduction and School Policy Culinary Career Pathways Professional Image Work-Based Learning: Career Coaching, Field Trip Safety and Sanitation: Chemical and Food Storage Time and Temperature Introduction to ServSafe Introduction to COVID Regulations 2 Kitchen Safety: 3 Kitchen Basics Weights and Measurements Standardized Recipes Cooking, Holding, and Service Equipment 4 Food Preparation: Salads Work-Based Learning: Career Coaching Food Preparation: Basic Baking Principles Baker's Percentage and Scaling Fruits and Vegetables Herbs and Spices Working with People
+Introduction and School Policy Culinary Career Pathways Professional Image Work-Based Learning: Career Coaching, Field Trip Safety and Sanitation: Chemical and Food Storage Time and Temperature Introduction to ServSafe Kitchen Safety: Government Agencies Preventing Fires and Burns Knife Safety and Preventing Cuts Kitchen Basics: Foodservice Equipment Work-Based Learning: Career Coaching Kitchen Basics Weights and Measurements Standardized Recipes Cooking, Holding, and Service Equipment SU Food Busters Food Preparation: Salads Work-Based Learning: Career Coaching Food Preparation: Basic Baking Principles Baker's Percentage and Scaling Fruits and Vegetables Herbs and Spices Working with People SU Food Busters